 Future-year pledges receivable include campaigns for the building and multi-year campaigns.
 Future-year pledges are recorded as current or long-term assets, depending on the estimated collection date and are included in contribution revenue in the year received.
-The long-term pledges are recorded at net present value using a discount rate of 4%.
-Other pledges receivable at June 30, 2020 and 2019, consist of:
+The long-term pledges are recorded at net present value using a discount rate of four percent.
+Other pledges receivable at June 30, 2021 and 2020, consist of: